 Can a $500 Hardtail Take the Same Abuse as a $1500 One?

 In a sense, the more expensive a bike is, the better its materials and parts are.
-Of course, in the same way, a cheaper bike is more likely to have materials and parts that are not on par in terms of quality.
+Of course, in the same way, a cheaper bike is more likely to have parts that are not on par in terms of quality.

 What am I trying to say here is that a cheaper $500 hardtail bike isn’t designed to take on the same punishment as a $1500 one.
 That’s because the cheaper variant is expectedly made from materials that are not really the best.